bdecoste/jdv-demo-cicd/README.md

 The example/demo is divided into 4 roles:
  * ose-app: Responsible for authoring the web application deployed in EAP (jdv-demo-app git repo)
  * ose-vdb: Responsible for authoring the VDB(s) deployted in JDV (jdv-demo-vdb git repo)
- * ose-dba: Responsible for providing all of the artifacts (e.g. drivers, resource adapters, translators) and configuration for the available/applicable datasources (jdv-demo/ose-dba git repo)
+ * ose-dba: Responsible for providing all of the artifacts (e.g. drivers, resource adapters, translators) and configuration for the available/applicable datasources (jdv-demo-app/ose-dba and jdv-demo-vdb/ose-dba git repos)
  * ose-cicd: Responsible for deploying to OpenShift (jdv-demo/ose-cicd git repo)

 ##JDV Example